mrismanaziz/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## What was a more important invention than the first telephone?
+The second one.